 Do you remember getting your first bank account?
 Your parents probably helped, and you also probably just ended up at the same bank they were at, not thinking about it very much.

 What if we made that moment different, and in keeping with a better future for them?

 You could help your kid/grandkid open their first account instead at a credit union which generally don't fund fossil fuels, and tell both them and your bank why you did it.
 (You'll probably need to make this a joint account, since kids can't do this alone).
 Tell your bank their future customer base is going to reject them if they keep poisoning the future.

 Whether you make contact as an individual or as a group, your impact will expand tenfold if you talk about it afterwards.
-Outline what you did on social media - this quick facebook video for example has been seen thousands of times.
-Or, if you do something as a group, take pictures and video and post them.
+Share what you did on social media - like Katie did in this facebook video or post pictures, like all of these parents, grandparents, and kids did.

 We'd love to hear what you did or plan to do so that we can amplify.
-Capture what you're doing on the FB event page or drop us a line to let us know - hello [at] forourkids [dot] ca
+Drop us a line to let us know - hello [at] forourkids [dot] ca